wentasah/qstopmotion/README_NMake_Windows.txt

 2.2 Create the NMake makefile
 * Start the CMake GUI using the shortcut to the start script.
-* Select the directory with the cmakelist.txt file as the source code directory
+* Select the directory with the cmakelist.txt file as the source code directory.
-* Select a separate directory as the destination directory
+* Select a separate directory as the destination directory.
-* Set the 'Grouped' and 'Advanced' checkboxes
+* Set the 'Grouped' and 'Advanced' checkboxes.
+* To build the release version add a new string entry with the name 'CMAKE_BUILD_TYPE' and the value 'Release'.
+  The default build type is 'Debug'.
-* Press the configure button
+* Press the configure button.
-* Select the generator "NMake Makefiles"
+* Select the generator "NMake Makefiles".
-* Select the entry CPACK - CPACK_BINARY_NSIS
+* Select the entry CPACK - CPACK_BINARY_NSIS.
-* Press the configure button again
+* Press the configure button again.
-* Press the generate button
+* Press the generate button.

 2.3 Build the application
-* Start a Visual Studio command prompt
+* Start a Visual Studio command prompt.
 * Move to the new created destination directory.
-* call "nmake"
+* call "nmake".
-* Locking for error and warning messages
+* Locking for error and warning messages.

 3. Installation
-* Start a Visual Studio command prompt with administration rights
+* Start a Visual Studio command prompt with administration rights.
-* call "nmake install"
+* call "nmake install".

 4. Starting qStopMotion
-* Select the video source
+* Select the video source.
 * Have fun.

 5. Creating installer for Windows